Enscape provides a native Material Editor which is available for use in Vectorworks.

-To open the Enscape material editor, make sure the Enscape Tool Set is available via Tools -> Third-Party -> Enscape -> Add Enscape to workspace and then click the Enscape Material Tool button in the Enscape Tool Set:
+To open the Enscape material editor, make sure the Enscape Tool Set is available via Tools -> Third-Party -> Enscape -> Add Enscape to workspace and then click the Enscape Material Editor button in the Enscape Tool Set:

-Enscape Material Editor button
+Enscape Material Editor

 NOTE: If the Material Editor opens but is blocked with a notification informing the user that the license key has expired, or that there are no seats available on a floating license, then please refer to this article.